CentLinux | Learn How to Install CentOS/Rocky Linux Servers

-How to install Chrony NTP Server on Rocky Linux 8
+How to install Chrony on Linux 8

 What is Chrony?: